zees-dev/prayeralarm/README.md

 By default, the prayer call timings are set for:

-- city = `auckland`
+- city = `Auckland`
-- country = `new zealand`
+- country = `NewZealand`

 ## How it works

-Prayer timings are retrieved on a monthly basis (starting with current month).
+Prayer timings are retrieved on a monthly basis (starting with current month by defaultt).
-The prayer calls (audio) is played at the exact prayer times - for specified location.
+The prayer call (audio) is played at the respective prayer time - for specified location.

 ### Config overrides

 #### Prayer time offsets

 Offsetting prayer call times is also supported.
 Prayer call's can be offset by a specified number of minutes by providing an optional **offsets** flag when running the binary.
-For example, to respectively offset the _Maghrib_ and _Isha_ prayer calls to run 5 mins later and 3 mins earlier, the binary can be run with the following flag: **-offsets "0 0 0 5 -3"**
+For example, to respectively offset the _Maghrib_ and _Isha_ prayer calls to run 5 mins later and 3 mins earlier, the binary can be run with the following flag: **-offsets "0,0,0,5,-3"**
-By default, offsets for all prayer times are set to **0**.
+By default, offsets for all prayer times are set to **0**; i.e. **0,0,0,0,0**.

 ## Development